DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 ```
 and it was _fine_ for my toy extension, but then I got to `pgvector`, which exports 104 functions, and I'm not doing that manually.

 My solution for this?
+Build the extension statically into `<extension>.a`, then list all the symbols.

+Not _every_ symbol in the archive file is a function for Postgres to call though.
+Helper functions shouldn't be added to the static registry.

-Build the extension statically into `<extension>.a`, then list all the symbols, and conveniently the ABI requires every symbol to be accompanied by a meta function, which has the prefix `pg_finfo_`.
+How to tell extensions and helper functions apart?
+Well, _conveniently_ the ABI requires every extension function to be accompanied by a meta function, which has the prefix `pg_finfo_`.

-So, I made a python script that essentially runs `nm <extension>.a` and generates some C code that looks like
+So, I made a python script that essentially runs `nm <extension>.a | grep pg_finfo` and generates a _wrapper_ static library which looks like

 ```c
 #include "postgres.h"